launchableinc/nose-launchable/README.rst

    $ nosetests --launchable-subset --launchable-build-number <build number> --launchable-subset-target <target percentage>

-In addition to specifying the ``--launchable-reorder`` / ``--launchable-subset`` flag, you may need to set the following environment variables in your environment.
+In addition to specifying the ``--launchable-subset`` flag, you may need to set the following environment variables in your environment.
 These values should be provided from Launchable.

 +-----------------------------------+-----------------------------------+
 | Key                               | Description                       |